Date: May 8-9

 Eye on the Eagle

-Scholarships were presented at the Military Affairs Council Update Luncheon on 20 June at 11:30 at the Barksdale Club.
+Scholarships will be presented at the Military Affairs Council Update Luncheon on 12 June 2019 at 11:30 at the Barksdale Club.
 Congratulations to all our winners.

 - Operation Hero 2017